szetumer/cloud_levelup_pkg/README.md

 ## Level 2: Billing Accounts and Billing Profiles

 Whew!
 That was an annoying level.
 Setting things up is always a pain.
 This level will ask you to explore billing information.
-Do NOT upload this section to another computer or give to anyone else.
+Do NOT upload the data from this section to another computer or give to anyone else.
 Run `pytest tests\2_billing_tests.py -vv` to test for this level.
 Note: if you're not working in your own personal account, you may or may not have access to these parts of an Azure account.

-To pass tests in this level, do the following:
+To pass tests in this level, and get all the points, do the following:

-- Run `python do.py refresh_configs`.
+- (+2 Points) Run `python do.py refresh_configs`.
 This will import files into your `my_configs` folder for you to fill out.
-The first two tests should pass now.
-Run `python do.py --help` for info on the minimal cli of the levelup cloud game.
+Run `python do.py --help` for info on the minimal cli of the Cloud Levelup game.

 - In the file `costman_export.json` within `my_configs`, you will add the information you need to create a billing report for a billing profile.

-    - You will need to add your billing account name to the first config.
+    - (+2 Points) You will need to add your billing account name to the first config.
 This billing account is the one containing the profile that you would like financial information about.
 If you add anything at all, another test will pass.
-If you add a correct billing account name, yet another test will pass.
+If you add a correct billing account name.
 (Hint: we check `az billing account list --output json` to check your billing account `name`).
         - a billing account is a collection of billing profiles, billing addresses, and contact information.
         - a billing profile manages a single subscription.
 So when you signed up, you created a billing profile and a billing account that hosts it.
 It __must__ be the one associated with the billing account you entered for this level. __AGAIN__, do not post this information anywhere.
 Do not upload this information to github.

-    - Add your billing profile __id__ (not a name) that you want to track financially.
+    - (+?
+Points) Add your billing profile __id__ (not a name) that you want to track financially.
 It must be associated with the previously added billing account.
 You can find this information with the `az billing profile list --account-name <your account name>` command.
 You should also be able to look this up with the Azure webportal.
-Yet another slew of tests should pass after you do this correctly.
 Look at the data associated with billing profiles.
 See what is and isn't there.

 #### Level 2 Summary